ileandre/RemindMe/README.md

 # SWOT Analysis:

 **Strength**
-I have solid understanding of all the concepts we've learned and believe I can properly implement them into my project.
+I have a solid understanding of all the concepts we've learned and believe I can properly implement them into my project.

 **Weaknesses**
-I tend to overthink and have high expecations for my work which often gives me stress because I think beyond (what I believe to be) my coding abilities.
-This often causes me stress.
+I tend to overthink and have high expecations for my work, which often gives me stress because I think beyond (what I believe to be) my coding abilities.

 **Opportunities**
-This is an opportunty to show how much I actally learned and will encourage me to learn more, as I search for solutions to problems I may not know from the top of my head.
+This is an opportunty to show how much I actally learned and encourages me to learn more, as I search for solutions to problems I may not already know.
 This is also an opportunity to build my pre-exsising code bank for future projects and jobs.

 **Threats**
-I overthink situations and tend to code ineffecient code, until I realize there's an easier way.
-This results in a lot of unneeded lost time.
+I overthink situations and tend to over-code, but eventually realize there's an easier way.
+This results in a lot of lost time.